Australian English: Regional variation

+A final particle but, where "but" is the concluding word in a sentence, has also evolved as a distinctive feature in Australian English, particularly in Western Australia and Queensland.
+In conversational Australian English it is thought to be a turn-yielding particle that marks contrastive content in the utterance it closes.
+It is a linguistic trait sometimes employed in Australian literature to indicate that the character is quintessentially Australian.

 Sociocultural variation

 The General Australian accent serves as the standard variety of English across the country.
 According to linguists, it emerged during the 19th century.
 General Australian is the dominant variety across the continent, and is particularly so in urban areas.
 The increasing dominance of General Australian reflects its prominence on radio and television since the latter half of the 20th century.

 Recent generations have seen a comparatively smaller proportion of the population speaking with the Broad sociocultural variant, which differs from General Australian in its phonology.
 The Broad variant is found across the continent and is relatively more prominent in rural and outer-suburban areas.

 A largely historical Cultivated sociocultural variant, which adopted features of British Received Pronunciation and which was commonplace in official media during the early 20th century, had become largely extinct by the onset of the 21st century.

 Australian Aboriginal English is made up of a range of forms which developed differently in different parts of Australia, and are said to vary along a continuum, from forms close to Standard Australian English to more non-standard forms.
 There are distinctive features of accent, grammar, words and meanings, as well as language use.

 Academics have noted the emergence of numerous ethnocultural dialects of Australian English that are spoken by people from some minority non-English speaking backgrounds.
 These ethnocultural varieties contain features of General Australian English as adopted by the children of immigrants blended with some non-English language features, such as Afro-Asiatic languages and languages of Asia.
 Samoan English is also influencing Australian English.
+Other ethnolects include those of Lebanese and Vietnamese Australians.

 A high rising terminal in Australian English was noted and studied earlier than in other varieties of English.
 The feature is sometimes called Australian questioning intonation.
 Research published in 1986, regarding vernacular speech in Sydney, suggested that high rising terminal was initially spread by young people in the 1960s.
 It found that the high rising terminal was used more than twice as often by young people than older people, and is more common among women than men.
 In the United Kingdom, it has occasionally been considered one of the variety's stereotypical features, and its spread there is attributed to the popularity of Australian soap operas.

 Vocabulary

 Intrinsic traits

-Australian English has many words and idioms which are unique to the dialect and have been written on extensively.
+Australian English has many words and idioms which are unique to the dialect.